 The New Approach: A fixed-dollar fee

-At SinglePoint, we engage with you under one simple, transparent fee designed to eliminate the conflicts of interest the typical advisor is faced with.
+At SinglePoint, we engage with you under one simple, transparent fee designed to minimize the conflicts of interest the typical advisor is faced with.

 Our fee is a fixed dollar amount, based on your total Net Worth, reviewed and renewed annually.